Carboxylic acids

 Carboxylic acids are organic compounds that:

-- contain the carboxyl functional group, —COOH
+- contain the carbonyl functional group, —COOH

 - form a homologous series which has the general formula CnH2n+1COOH.